22 Quick and Easy Recipes in 30 Minutes (or less) + 5 Chef Secrets To Make You A Better Cook!

 This post may contain affiliate links.
 Read my full disclosure policy.

-Begin with the shortbread crust (which, by the way, is much easier than making a homemade pie crust).
-Combine the flour, cornstarch, confectioners sugar and salt in the bowl of a food processor.
-Pulse a few times until combined.
+Begin with the crust.
+Combine the flour, cornstarch, confectioners sugar and salt in the bowl of a food processor and pulse to combine.
+Toss in the pieces of butter.

 Pulse until the mixture resembles coarse meal with pea-size clumps of butter within.